manevpe/manager-1-2-1-guide/README.md

 ---

 ## Frequency:
 This can depend on the person and the situation.
-Some people are looking forward to frequend check-in, while others can be bothered by too frequent meetings.
+Some people are looking forward to frequent check-ins, while others can be annoyed by too frequent meetings.
-Working in the same space or fully remotely can also have an affect on how frequently you will need to meet 1-2-1 with your reports.
+Working in the same office space or fully remotely can also have an affect on how frequently you will need to meet 1-2-1 with your reports.
 In general, start with a touch base on a weekly basis.
 If you feel, this is too often, extend the time to bi-weekly or even more.
 But don't go for more than 1 month without a 1-2-1 meeting.
 Monthly check-in is also a good idea for skip level 1-2-1s, if you have other managers reporting to you.